Andy Schor: Ingham County Board of Commissioners (2003–2013)

 Schor was elected to the Ingham County Board of Commissioners in 2002 and re-elected four times, serving through 2012.

 Schor was among the members of the Board to create the Ingham County Land Bank in 2005.

-In 2006 as a member of the Ingham County Board of Commissioners, Schor said that people who move out of cities to townships won’t know what they are giving up until they move.
-“Once they make that move, they notice what they're missing,” Schor said, referring to amenities provided by city governments like sidewalks, parks, and public safety (i.e police and fire departments).
-He also blames state governments for deteriorating city services due to declining revenue sharing cuts.

-Schor was also critical of a 2003 Michigan Supreme Court ruling that gave schools superintendents control over school construction, stripping the right from local communities to make decisions saying “These are community, local decisions, and the only people who don't have to abide by them are the schools”.
-He also added that this ruling has been “frustrating for local governments everywhere”.
+Schor was also critical of a 2003 Michigan Supreme Court ruling that gave school superintendents control over school construction, stripping the right from local communities to make decisions.

 During his time as a member of the Board of Commissioners, Schor was critical of a bill that would support firefighters who got cancer on the job.
 He stated that many local governments wouldn’t have the funds for the program.

 In 2007, Schor supported a cost increase for Ingham County Sheriffs to patrol townships stating he believed that out-county communities should pay an additional fee for road patrol services that are provided.
 He echoed these remarks again in 2010 by saying that since road patrol is a service only received by out-county areas, Lansing residents shouldn’t pay for it.

-Schor was supportive of a 2008 bill that would provide urban development areas with a 20% tax credit saying “From our perspective, anything that creates an incentive for more revitalization and redevelopment in urban areas ... is important”.
+Schor was supportive of a 2008 bill that would provide urban development areas with a 20% tax credit saying as "an incentive for more revitalization and redevelopment in urban areas".